rsksmart/devportal-1.0/Libs/rns-artifacts/registrar/Price-Subdomain-Registrar.md

 layout: rns-artifacts
 title: rns-artifacts - Price Subdomain Registrar
 ---
-This contract is owner of an RNS node and allows anyone who is whitelisted to create subnodes under the given RNS node, and sends a token price to the new owner.
+This contract is owner of an RNS node and allows anyone who is whitelisted to create sub-nodes under the given RNS node, and sends a token price to the new owner.

 ### Usage